 Mel works for social housing provider the Riverside Group in their Irvine office.
-She had some sight loss before she started this job but it didn't impact on her work.
+She had some sight loss before she started this job but it didn't impact her work.
 In October last year, however, Mel was given devastating news – her sight loss was permanent and there was little that could be done to help.
-On the bus on her way home she got in touch with sight loss charity RNIB.
+On the bus on her way home, she got in touch with the sight loss charity RNIB.

-RNIB demonstrated equipment and software to Mel that she might find helpful in work.
-She was taught to make better use of keyboard shortcuts rather than tricky use of the mouse.
+RNIB demonstrated equipment and software to Mel that she might find helpful at work.
+She was taught to make better use of keyboard shortcuts rather than the tricky use of the mouse.
 RNIB supported her in her application to the Access to Work scheme and met with her and her manager Duane in their workplace to discuss the supports they could consider to get Mel back at work.
-Mel now has magnifier software, better and bigger monitors, larger letter keyboard, large key calculator and a portable digital magnifier.
+Mel now has magnifier software, better and bigger monitors, a larger letter keyboard, a large key calculator and a portable digital magnifier.

 Mel and Duane worked with RNIB to trial the 'Let's Work Together' job retention pack.
 Duane had experience in managing people but had never had an employee experiencing sight loss before.
-He valued the support he had from RNIB and was able to use the retention pack to make sure he was doing all he could to help Mel and keep her in work.
+He valued the support he had from RNIB and was able to use the retention pack to make sure he was doing all he could to help Mel and keep her at work.

 Duane said: "Having this pack has been fantastic and has shown me what I needed to do.
 I believe every company should have this information so they can support their staff in the best way possible."

 Mel said: "I've been so fortunate with the help and support I've had from RNIB, not just about work but with emotional support, too.
 Over the last few months, I've met some great people who have shown me that sight loss doesn't have to mean my working life finishes."